apptainer/singularity-userdocs/definition_files.rst

 In later versions of Singularity the ``%files`` section is provided as a safer alternative to copying files from the host system into the container during the build.
-Because of the potential danger involved in running the ``%setup`` scriptlet with elevated priviledges on the host system during the build, it's use is generally discouraged.
+Because of the potential danger involved in running the ``%setup`` scriptlet with elevated privileges on the host system during the build, it's use is generally discouraged.

 %files